Running GenMap in Windows Vista/7/8/10/11

 There is another, neater solution which avoids the pop-up box at start-up.
 You should be able to re-direct the temporary file to a different location by using the utility BDEADMIN.EXE, normally found in C:\Program Files\Common Files\Borland Shared\BDE (or perform a search for this file as it's sometimes found in a different location).
 Run BDEADMIN.EXE and drill down to Configuration Drivers > Native > Paradox.
 Then on the right-hand pane you should see the NET DIR setting.
 If you can change this to a location with 'write' access, i.e. almost anywhere but C:\, it should start up O.K.

 The Help Files

-Help files in the latest release (v2.30) are in HTML Help format and should be displayed correctly in modern releases of Windows.
+Help files in the latest release of GenMap (v2.3) are in HTML Help format and should be displayed correctly in modern releases of Windows.

-For earlier versions (up to v2.22), the following applies: help files are in .HLP format and are not supported by Windows Vista/7/8/10 straight out of the box, so you'll now get a message to that effect when you click on the program help.
-Microsoft recognises the problem, and has provided a viewer for these files, but only up to Windows 8.1.
-These are the relevant pages on the Microsoft website, depending on your version of Windows:
+For earlier versions of GenMap (up to v2.22), the following applies: its help files are in .HLP format and are not supported by Windows Vista/7/8 straight out of the box, so you'll get a message to that effect when you click on the program help.
+Microsoft has provided a viewer for these files, but only up to Windows 8.1.
+These are the relevant pages on the Microsoft website:

 Note that these page addresses may change, in which case a search such as "winhelp for windows 8" in google should locate the page.
 From Windows 10, there's no support for reading these older help files.